STRAN90/Milestone-project-2/README.md

 ### Colour Scheme

-The website uses light pastel colours, I wanted to choose colours to reflect the creative personality of the business owner and the hero image used in the home page.
+The website uses a mixture of colours thats bright and attractive, I wanted to choose colours to reflect the creative personality of the cat character and my daughter favourite colours.

 ### Typography

 - [Google Fonts](https://fonts.google.com/)

-  - Used 'Roboto': "light 300" font for the website as it great for accessibility.
+  - Used 'Roboto': "light 300", sans-serif and  font for the website as it great for accessibility.

 ### Imagery